-It is specifically designed for Finance and Accounting Professionals and working graduates aspiring to understand the International Financial Reporting Standards to enhance their capability and skills required to meet the upcoming developments in the field of Finance.
-This will surely help them get differentiated at workplace and thus provide better future prospects.
+It is specifically designed for Finance and Accounting Professionals and working graduates aspiring to understand International Financial Reporting Standards to enhance their capability and skills required to meet the upcoming developments in the field of Finance.
+This will surely help them get differentiated at the workplace and thus provide better future prospects.

 If you are a professional accountant or a graduate working in any field of Finance or Accounting and seeking to enhance your international accounting knowledge then this is the qualification for you.
 One may not have any experience or formal qualifications in accounting and auditing to apply for this certificate.

 IFRS Certificate course offers numerous benefits including global recognition career advancement opportunities, up-to-date knowledge of accounting standards, enhanced financial reporting skills, improved cross-border business understanding, and access to professional networks.
 By investing in an IFRS Certificate, you position yourself as a competent and knowledgeable professional in the dynamic and globally connected world of accounting and finance.

 The course entails detailed video lectures covering the overall IFRS’s background and specific IFRS standards for Accounting and Reporting.
 You will also be given soft copy material and you will have access to our online sessions for six months.

 Our sessions are full of live industry examples given by experienced professional leaders from the industry in the field of finance.
 Sessions will also have various exercises, illustrations, and multiple-choice questions to provide detailed perspectives of concepts and get familiar with how questions are administered during the certification exam.